jorgegv/rage1/doc/BANKED-FUNCTIONS.md

 - All accesses from the BANKED functions to lowmem data must be done via the macro definitions in `banked.h`

-- The `banked.h` file will include a generated file called `lowmem_symbols.h` which is generted from the `main.map` file which is created whe compiling the main program.
+- The `banked.h` file will include a generated file called `mainsyms.h` which is generated from the `main.map` file which is created whe compiling the main program.
 This file maps the symbols in `main` to their final addresses in low memory, so that the banked functions can use them.

 - Initially, banked functions receive no parameters and return nothing, but this limitation is to be revisited, since it seems easy to have a